Build a Stacks app with Remix

 npx create-remix

-• Where would you like to create your app? ./micro-stacks-remix-example
+- Where would you like to create your app? ./micro-stacks-remix-example

-• What type of app do you want to create?
+- What type of app do you want to create?
 Just the basics

-• Where do you want to deploy?
+- Where do you want to deploy?
 Choose Remix if you're unsure; it's easy to change deployment targets.
 Vercel

-• Do you want me to run npm install?
-No
+- Do you want me to run

-• TypeScript or JavaScript?
+?
+No - TypeScript or JavaScript?
 TypeScript

-Next up, we need to install our micro-stacks related dependencies:
+Next up, we need to install our micro-stacks

-@micro-stacks/client @micro-stacks/react
+pnpm i @micro-stacks/client @micro-stacks/react

 Client Provider